Fluttershy: Oh, no! I'm doing this because you're my very best friend. Right, Angel?

 - Added Alliterative Appeal: This is the first occurrence of what would become Amy Keating Rogers' Signature Style in her writing for Friendship is Magic.

 - The Grand Galloping Gala itself.

-- When Pinkie is listing things that are at the gala.
+- Pinkie's listing of things at the gala.

 - Apple of Discord: The ticket causes the Mane Six to argue over who gets it.